-Most often, toxicity is a part of a wider context of medical testing - for example, high exposure to mercury may have damaged intestinal lining resulting in food allergies, digestion problems, and chronic migraines.
+Most often, toxicity is part of a wider context of medical testing - for example, high exposure to mercury may have damaged intestinal lining resulting in food allergies, digestion problems, and chronic migraines.

 Simply removing the mercury is only the first phase of healing; the intestinal lining must be healed, and the systemic inflammation caused by the toxic substance must be reduced.

 While we all are detoxing low levels of harmful compounds all the time, a few factors can tip the balance from healthy detoxification to harmful levels of accumulation.

 The first step of prevention is to control, as much as we can, what we put in, on, or around our bodies.

 Consuming pesticides and herbicides in the form of conventional produce can be incredibly damaging to your health.

 Despite the waves of information insisting that these residues are harmless, it is important that this phase of denial is a common theme in history.

-Whether it is the use of arsenic-laden wallpaper in the Victorian era or the dangers of smoking it can take decades for the balance of research to finally overpower the voracity of the industries that are made profitable by the use of these chemicals and products.
+Whether it is the use of arsenic-laden wallpaper in the Victorian era or the dangers of smoking, it can take decades for the balance of research to finally overpower the industries that are made profitable by the use of these chemicals and products.

 In the meantime, there are still experts, as well as some doctors, who insist that it 'does not matter' what you eat and what chemicals you are exposed to.

-The balance of research, however, heavily favors the idea that our slow absorption of the carcinogenic compounds in our environment leads to lower life expectancy, an increase of conditions and their severity, and is damaging to fetal development.
+The balance of research, however, heavily favors the idea that our slow absorption of the carcinogenic compounds in our environment leads to lower life expectancy, an increase in conditions and their severity, and is damaging to fetal development.

 The good news is that there is a lot we can do to limit our exposure to these chemicals.